World AIDS Day is marked internationally on 1 December.

 This is a time to raise awareness in the wider community about the issues surrounding HIV and AIDS.
 It is a day to demonstrate support for people living with HIV and to commemorate those who have died.
 Wearing a red ribbon is a way that you can show solidarity and raise awareness of HIV.

 This is also a time when we remember the members of the bleeding disorder community who were affected by HIV when in the mid-1980s HIV was transmitted through some batches of clotting factor treatment product.
-The legacy of this tragic episode lives on in our community, especially for the people who lost partners, family members, children, patients, colleagues and friends.

 - Take action to prevent transmission of HIV by promoting safe sex practices